securefederatedai/openfl/openfl-tutorials/interactive_api/HPU/PyTorch_MedMNIST_2D/README.md

 The Gaudi instance in the Intel Developer Cloud comes SynapseAI SW Stack for Gaudi2 installed.
 Skip sections (**II. , III.***)

-Further more our testing was done using the habana based Docker container built using the following Dockerfile base:
+Further more our testing was done using the habana based Docker container built using the Dockerfile base discussed below:

+Let's create a Dockerfile with the following content and name it Dockerfile_Habana:

 ```